Daniel1999Akama/Daniel-Akama-Nyamweya/disease-surveillance-architecture/README.md

 ## Outcomes
 - Developed a high-level architecture diagram for the system.
 - Demonstrated end-to-end data flow from clinical systems to public health dashboards.
 - Showcased knowledge of modern health informatics tools and standards.
+This can be seen in the video presentation in the **VM PING AND LINK** PDF.

 ## Folder Contents
 - `VM ARCH.png` – Visual representation of the system design.